hungnguyen9696/TheShortCut_HowWebWorks/README.md

 Every Website sits on a computer known as a Web server.
 This server is always connected to the internet.
 Every Web server that is connected to the Internet is given a unique address made up of a series of four numbers between 0 and 256 separated by periods.
 For example, 68.178.157.132 or 68.122.35.127.

-When you register a Web address, also known as a domain name, such as tutorialspoint.com you have to specify the IP address of the Web server that will host the site.
+When you register a Web address, also known as a domain name, such as github.com you have to specify the IP address of the Web server that will host the site.

-We will see different type of Web servers in a separate chapter.

 #### What is Web Browser?

 Web Browsers are software installed on your PC.
-To access the Web you need a web browsers, such as Netscape Navigator, Microsoft Internet Explorer or Mozilla Firefox.
+To access the Web you need a web browsers, such as Google Chrome, Microsoft Internet Explorer or Mozilla Firefox.

-Currently you must be using any sort of Web browser while you are navigating through my site tutorialspoint.com.
+Currently you must be using any sort of Web browser while you are navigating through my site github.com.
 On the Web, when you navigate through pages of information this is commonly known as browsing or surfing.

-We will see different type of Web browsers in a separate chapter.

 #### What is SMTP Server?